Matthew Chapter Six

 Matthew 6:1

-'Be careful not to practice your righteousness in front of others to be seen by them.
-If you do, you will have no reward from your Father in heaven.'
+"Be careful not to parade your acts of tzedakah in front of people in order to be seen by them!
+If you do, you have no reward from your Father in heaven.

 Matthew 6:2

-'So when you give to the needy, do not announce it with trumpets, as the hypocrites do in the synagogues and on the streets, to be honored by others.
-Truly I tell you, they have received their reward in full.'
+So, when you do tzedakah, don't announce it with trumpets to win people's praise, like the hypocrites in the synagogues and on the streets.
+Yes!
+I tell you, they have their reward already!

 Jesus gives an example with the first act of the righteous which is giving.
 We notice that he does not say if but when we give.
 The Pharisees would go out into the streets and blow a trumpet so that the poor would know to come and receive alms.
 They wanted to do it this way so that everyone else would see what they were doing.
 In the synagogues people would make sure to throw their coins into the trumpet shaped collection jars so that it would make a lot of noise.
 Jesus tells us that they received the acknowledgement of the people around them which is what they were looking for.